 According to community manager Alicja Kozera, CD Projekt Red used the following PC spec to run their E3 2018 Cyberpunk 2077 demo:

 - CPU: Intel Core i7-8700K running at 3.7GHz

 - RAM: 32GB G.Skill Ripjaws V running at 3000MHz

 - GPU: Nvidia GeForce GTX 1080 Ti

 Obviously, that’s a heck of a beastly PC, but Alicja was quick to point out that Cyberpunk 2077’s E3 demo wasn’t an optimised version of the game, so it’s unlikely we’ll need anything remotely this powerful to play it in its finished state, whenever that might be.
 Needless to say, though, you’re probably going to need something a bit beefier than The Witcher 3‘s recommended Nvidia GeForce GTX 770 or AMD Radeon R9 290 graphics cards to stand a chance of running it.

-Still, given how many journalists were adamant Cyberpunk 2077 must be using some kind of next-gen hardware to achieve Night City’s dazzling level of detail – perhaps Nvidia’s Turing graphics cards, for instance – I was surprised when I saw the above spec wasn’t just running on the now year-old GTX 1080 Ti, but more importantly that it was only using one of them.
+Still, given how many journalists were adamant Cyberpunk 2077 must be using some kind of next-gen hardware to achieve Night City’s dazzling level of detail – perhaps one of the Nvidia RTX graphics cards, for instance – I was surprised when I saw the above spec wasn’t just running on the now year-old GTX 1080 Ti, but more importantly that it was only using one of them.